gate3/Bloomon-code-challenge/README.md

 ## Comments
 I was not able to write unit tests.
 My first impulse was to take the TDD approach as this is how i usually work.
 But i was afraid of the time constraint so i went on to write the solution first.

+- I would write unit tests to test the ProcessBouqets and Orders class by initializing it and passing the required arguements to its constructor then testing its output using its class functions.

+- I would also test my processInput function by passing it a readline containing input which I can determine if the output is correct.

-I also wasn't able to test the docker if the docker works.
-But I strongly believe it should.
+I also wasn't able to test the docker if it works.

 ## Challenge description
 Bloomon has a production facility that produces bouquets.
 We simplified how the real one - located in Aalsmeer - works, for the purpose of this technical challenge: